MuSc-V2: Zero-Shot Multimodal Industrial Anomaly Classification and Segmentation with Mutual Scoring of Unlabeled Samples: Experiments

 \subsubsection{Influence of the normal sample number}

 To investigate the robustness of the normal sample number in the test set, we randomly reduce normal samples to $\frac{1}{h}$ of the original set (Fig. \ref{fig:normal_abl}).
-With $h=0$ as the limiting case (no normals), AS metrics show minimal degradation across both datasets: AUROC decreases by less than $0.23\%$ and PRO varies by less than $0.6\%$.
+The horizontal axis represents the value of $h$.
+The limiting case $h=0$ indicates no normal samples in the dataset.
+Under this extreme condition, AS metrics show minimal degradation across both datasets: AUROC decreases by less than $0.23\%$ and PRO varies by less than $0.6\%$.
 The maximum observed drops in F1-max and AP are $2.94\%$, indicating only minor false-positive increases.
-These results demonstrate the insensitivity of our MuSc-V2 to normal sample counts, especially in real industrial scenes where normal samples typically dominate.
+These results demonstrate the insensitivity of our MuSc-V2 to normal sample counts and the anomaly percentage, especially in real industrial scenes where normal samples typically dominate.